J. P. Morgan Jr.: Postwar

 After World War I and the Versailles Treaty, Morgan Guaranty managed Germany's reparation payments.
 After the war, Morgan made several trips to Europe to investigate and report on financial conditions there.
-In 1919 he was for a time chairman of the international committee, composed of American, British and French bankers, for the protection of the holders of Mexican securities.
+In 1919, he was for a time chairman of the international committee – composed of American, British and French bankers – for the protection of the holders of Mexican securities.
 In November 1919, he was made a director of the Foreign Finance Corporation, which was organized to engage in the investment of funds chiefly in foreign enterprises.

 By the 1920s, Morgan Guaranty had become one of the world's most important banking institutions, as a leading lender to Germany and Europe.
-During the Great Depression he took heavy financial losses.
+During the Great Depression, however, he took heavy financial losses.
 The assets of the House of Morgan fell 40% from $704 million to $425 million.
 American banking came under heavy attack.
-Morgan personified banking, and drew attacks from politicians, especially in the U.S. Senate's Pecora hearings of 1932, which "created a tidal wave of anger against Wall Street".
+Morgan personified banking, and he drew attacks from politicians, especially in the U.S. Senate's Pecora hearings of 1932, which "created a tidal wave of anger against Wall Street".

-He was a director in numerous corporations, including the U.S. Steel Corp., the Pullman Co., the Aetna Insurance Co., and the Northern Pacific Railway Co.

-He died of a stroke on March 13, 1943, in Boca Grande, Florida, and was interred in Cedar Hill Cemetery in Hartford, Connecticut.
+Morgan was a director of numerous corporations, including the U.S. Steel Corp., the Pullman Co., the Aetna Insurance Co., and the Northern Pacific Railway Co.
+He died of a stroke on March 13, 1943, in Boca Grande, Florida.

 Personal life

 In 1890, Morgan married Jane Norton Grew (1868–1925), daughter of Boston banker and mill owner Henry Sturgis Grew.
 She was the aunt of Henry Grew Crosby.
-The couple raised four children:
+The couple had four children: